-This 30-minute meal from Damned Delicious can be on the table faster than you can order delivery from favorite Japanese place.
+This 30-minute meal from Damned Delicious can be on the table faster than you can order delivery from your favorite Japanese place.
 The trick here is to use refrigerated ramen noodles, but ditch the powdered seasoning packet that comes with it for a low-sodium chicken stock instead.
 Then you simply layer on healthy veggies like spinach, carrots, chives and mushrooms (or whatever you have lurking at the bottom of the fridge).
-To reduce calories, ladle on lots of broth and vegetables and stick to 1/2 cup of ramen noodles.
+To reduce calories, ladle on lots of broth and vegetables and stick to 1/2 cup of ramen noodles per serving.

 This soup from Inspiralized takes daikon, a firm, slightly bitter Asian radish, from a ramen add-on to a hearty noodle substitute.
 What makes this recipe simple is that it uses the mushrooms and veggies in the soup to make the stock, saving you both time and money.
-As the broth develops, use a small amount soy sauce to give it just enough flavor without overdoing it on the sodium.
+As the broth develops, use a small amount of soy sauce to give it just enough flavor without overdoing it on the sodium.
 A squeeze of Sriracha at the very end gives it a spicy kick so you'll never miss the extra salt!

 Let's call this an everything-but-the-kitchen sink soup.
-It gets its brightness and pep from miso and apple cider vinegar and it's nutritional power from everything from carrots to broccolini to cashews.
+It gets its brightness and pep from miso and apple cider vinegar and its nutritional power from everything from carrots to broccolini to cashews.
 Add a perfectly soft boiled egg to the top and you've an Instagram-worthy meal that'll wow your friends and family.

-The Minimalist Baker knows how to celebrate Meatless Monday in style with this ten-ingredient vegan soup that's bursting with ginger, garlic, and soy, along with hearty veggies like carrots and bok choy.
-To make this a nutritional star, go easy on the soy and miso paste (that sodium, again) and swap out the flash-fried tofu (bye, bye added fat) for firm tofu cubes instead.
+The Minimalist Baker knows how to celebrate Meatless Monday in style with this ten-ingredient vegan soup that's bursting with ginger, garlic and soy, along with hearty veggies like carrots and bok choy.
+To make this a nutritional star, go easy on the soy and miso paste (that sodium again!) and swap out the flash-fried tofu (bye, bye added fat) for firm tofu cubes instead.
 You won't miss a thing.